 |IMB Cash Management Account||Minimum opening balance of $5,000|

-High-interest transaction accounts can offer a simple and effective solution if you want easy access to your money but the ability to earn a high rate of interest at the same time.
+High-interest transaction accounts can offer a simple and effective solution if you want easy access to your money and the ability to earn a interest at the same time.
 However, there are also a few things you should be wary of before choosing one of these accounts.

 Next, remember that many cash management accounts come with a range of terms and conditions attached, such as a minimum monthly deposit or a limit on the maximum number of transactions you can perform each month.
 If you fail to meet these conditions, you may either miss out on the maximum available interest rate or have to pay a monthly account-keeping fee.